bitrix24/b24restdocs/api-reference/catalog/product-image/catalog-product-image-list.md

-# Get the List of Product Images catalog.productImage.list
+# Get a List of Product Images catalog.productImage.list

 > Scope: [`catalog`](../../scopes/permissions.md)
 >
 > Who can execute the method: administrator

-This method returns a list of product images, parent product images, trade offer images, or service images.
+The method returns a list of product images, parent product images, variations, or services.

 ## Method Parameters